izivkov/GShockTimeServer/README.md

 | Edifice ECB-20     | 5638, 5603           |
 | Edifice ECB-30     | 5686, 5672           |

-We are looking for feedback about the accuracy of this table, so please comment in the **Issues** section with any disrepancies.
+We are looking for feedback about the accuracy of this table, so please comment in the **Issues** section with any discrepancies.

 ### How it works at a high level

-The server waits for watches to connect vial Bluetooth, and sends them the time once connected.
+The server waits for watches to connect via Bluetooth, and sends them the time once connected.

 ## 2. Features